romerobrjp/best-route-finder/README.md

 This application simulates a logistics system, and it aims to calculate the best route for a delivery between two points.

-The user is responsible for filling the logistics maps giving the following informations: origin point, destiny point, distance between two points in kilometers, and a name for the map.
+The user is responsible for filling the logistics maps giving the following information: origin point, destiny point, distance between two points in kilometers, and a name for the map.
 Examples:
 - A B 10
 - B D 15